 “The Bank of Israel is a leading central bank when it comes to cash management,” says Deivis Stankevičius, director of the Bank of Lithuania’s cash department.
 “We took a lot of examples from them, changed how we provided cash to banks and tweaked processes around cash handling.”

 The Bank of Israel’s currency team provides a regular supply of banknotes and coins in accordance with public demand.
-At the end of 2017, the volume of cash in circulation in Israel was 82 billion notes – an increase of approximately 7% compared with the previous year.
+At the end of 2017, cash in circulation in Israel was worth 82 billion shekels – an increase of approximately 7% compared with the previous year.

 The decision to move to a new banknote series, to serve the eight million people in Israel and those served under the Palestinian Monetary Authority, was taken in 2011.
 Four notable Hebrew poets were chosen to adorn the new series, which feature two women.
 The final designs were approved in 2013.
 The decision of which note to launch first then became the focus.